Capillary Electrophoresis Technology Map*

 Capillary Electrophoresis has been around for the past 40 years.
 It is a universal and ultra-high efficiency separation of low to high molecular weight substances.
-Manifested by different modes of operation, these all are executed in cylindrical (capillary) or rectangular (chip) conduits.
+Manifested by different operation modes, these are all executed in cylindrical (capillary) or rectangular (chip) conduits.

 The market perspectives of CE as an instrumental analysis tool in the eighties were immense.
 But has this perspective become a reality?
 This question is difficult to answer.
 Many commercial instruments use capillary electrophoresis as the primary separation method of the sample, but they are not designated as CE instruments.